What to Wear Hiking: A Women’s Guide to Outdoor Apparel

 One of the most common questions I get about spending time outside is what to wear hiking.
 What do you need to wear to stay comfortable, dry, and safe on the trail?

-Technically, hiking doesn’t require any special clothing and if you are just getting started with exploring the outdoors and choosing short, simple trails, my recommendation is to simply get out there in the clothes that you already have.
-The key is to dress in layers so you can add or subtract clothing as your temperature changes.
+Technically, hiking doesn’t require any special clothing.
+If you are new to hiking and starting out on short, simple trails, I recommend just dressing in the clothes that you already have.
+The key is to dress in layers, though, so you can add or subtract clothing as your temperature changes.

 Once you start to advance to more challenging conditions and terrain, however, your hiking outfit can be the difference between having fun and being uncomfortable (and possibly unsafe) – whether that be too hot, too cold, or too wet.